Debate amid pandemic: Should foundations have to give more?

 Ask someone like Chuck Collins, and you’ll get a resounding yes.

-Collins, a director of the Institute for Policy Studies, a progressive think tank, thinks the government should compel foundations and donor-advised funds to step up their contributions.
+Collins, director of the Inequality and the Common Good program at the Institute for Policy Studies, a progressive think tank, believes the government should compel foundations and donor-advised funds to step up their contributions.
 Philanthropic groups enjoy tax-favored status, the thinking goes, and many of them have watched their assets multiply from stock market gains and other investments.

 “We’re in the middle of an emergency,” Collins said.
 “The pandemic is a serious thing that we need to do something about right now.”